Guesswork of a quantum ensemble: Abstract

 \section{Abstract}

-The guesswork of a quantum ensemble quantifies the minimum number of guesses needed in average to correctly guess an unknown message encoded in the states of the ensemble.
-Here, we derive sufficient conditions under which the computation of the minimum guesswork can be recast as a discrete problem.
-We show that such conditions are always satisfied for qubit ensembles with uniform probability distribution, thus settling the problem in that case.
-As applications, we compute the guesswork for any qubit regular-polygonal and regular-polyhedral ensembles.
+The guesswork of a quantum ensemble quantifies the minimum number of guesses needed in average to correctly guess the state of the ensemble, when only one state can be queried at a time.
+Here, we derive analytical solutions of the guesswork problem subject to a finite set of conditions, including the analytical solution for any qubit ensemble with uniform probability distribution.
+As explicit examples, we compute the guesswork for any qubit regular polygonal and polyhedral ensemble.